GREENVILLE, Pitt County - From dolls to mice, even fairies, "The Nutcracker" has it all.

 Many other cast members say "The Nutcracker" is something special and something that's looked forward to all year long.

 "I think especially now during this season, I think the kids that are in the hospital that's when they need it most," Von Clem said.
 "And I think in today's world we all need a little bit of hope."

-The performances are this Saturday at 2 and 7 p.m. and Sunday at 2 p.m. at Wright Auditorium on the campus of East Carolina University.
-Tickets are $35 for adults and $28 for children.
+The performances are Saturday, December 8 at 2 and 7 p.m. and Sunday, December 9 at 2 p.m. at Wright Auditorium on the campus of East Carolina University.
+To buy tickets, please visit www.nutcrackerballetdat.com/buy-tickets.